sncheca/gyro/README.md

 ## Adding source files
 As of now, I put the resonance_audio folder into the min_api/include directory.
 Then, in the cmakelists for each object, I link to there.
 This avoids having multiple copies of c++ files running around.
 When they pop up as source files, then they can be built into .o files and baked into new code!

+## Audio buffers
+Note that frames, as defined by Min, are basically just samples.
+So framecount() is the number of samples in each block.
+Also, note that, although the documentation says that samples() is a vector, IT IS NOT!
+It is a double*